-The Company paid a dividend of \$250,000 to the Parent on November 29, 2011.
+The Company paid a dividend of \$50,000 to the Parent on November 29, 2011.
+The Company receives rebates and interest from customers which are passed through to the Parent as part of securities borrow and securities loan activities.

 Note 2 - Summary of Significant Accounting Policies